djsudduth/joplin-plugin-paragraph-extractor/README.md

 - `Extract content at the bulleted list item level`: Bullets will be extracted at bullet level vs all bullets.
 Default `false`
 - `Ignore the keyword case`: Any case for the keyword or hashtag keyword will be used for extraction.
 Default `false`
 - `Include the header of the section extracted`: Any H1-H6 header will be included with the extracted paragraph or bullet (this is ignored for keywords within the header which are always extracted).
 Default `false`
-- `Tag Prefix character`: Either the common hashtag # character or $, %.
+- `Tag Prefix character`: Either the common hashtag # character (preferred) or $, %.
 Default `none`
 - `Paragraph Tag or Keyword`: The entered keyword (or hashtag) to search in notes to extract the paragraph.
 - `Remove extracted paragraph keyword with end tag`: Any tagged/hashtagged keyword will be removed fromt the paragraph and added as an endtag in the new extraction note.
+Assumes the prefix character is entered.
 Default `false`
 - `Title of the combined note`: New title of the combined note.
 Default `Extracted paragraphs`.
 - `Custom note title`: New note title with possible variables `{{FIRSTTITLE}}`, `{{LASTTITLE}}`, `{{ALLTITLE}}` and `{{DATE}}`.